 There’s something so deeply satisfying about the act of slipping away into memory, especially into the fantasy version of memory that contains only fragments, usually the pleasant ones, though, and hardly ever the painful ones.
 We may pull those painful memories out, however, when we are pained —perhaps an act of self-flagellation after we’ve been hurt.
 We call those fragments up to remind ourselves why we shouldn’t have ever let ourselves get close to someone in the first place.

 Nostalgia has served me well.
 And maybe, you, too.

 I am thankful for my creative imagination and powerful ability for recall for keeping me safe when I felt unsafe, for entertaining me when I desperately needed distraction, and for reminding me I once felt loved, seen, and cared for even if I didn’t in the moment.

-However, like other seemingly useful capacities: too much nostalgia and fantasy has surely hampered my growth and healing, kept me distanced from people I could have become closer to, and used up energy I could have instead put toward loving myself and others.
+However, I’ve been thinking about how sinking into nostalgia and fantasy has surely hampered my growth and healing and kept me distanced from people I could have become closer to.

 It might be time for nostalgia to retire.